-Tween Scene is a program series designed for youth ages 10 through 13 that consists of activities related to fun and interesting themes.
+Tween Scene is a program series designed for youth ages 10 through 13, which consists of activities related to fun and interesting themes.
 Participants also receive book recommendations based on each theme.
-The program takes place twice a month at various library locations on Thursday evenings.
+The program takes place twice a month at various library locations on Thursday afternoons and evenings.